-Tulane University has built its online Master of Social Work program on the foundation of its century-long experience training social workers in New Orleans.
+Tulane University has built its Master of Social Work program on the foundation of its century-long experience training social workers in New Orleans.
 In other words, New Orleans’ unique resilience in facing disaster, its creativity and innovation, and its open and indefatigable activist community are all written indelibly into our curriculum.
-Tulane’s online MSW program fits into students' lives, because it’s adaptable to their schedules.
+Tulane’s MSW program fits into students' lives, because it’s adaptable to their schedules.

 Prepares students to engage in relationship-centered, clinical-community practice to enhance the biopsychosocial capacity and resilience of individuals, families, groups, organizations, and communities;